 When you’ve been seriously injured by a defective medical device, you can trust our South Carolina personal injury attorneys to treat you with respect and work to get the compensation you deserve.

-Call Joye Law Firm at 877-936-9707 or fill out our online contact form and talk to our South Carolina personal injury lawyers today.
-Our offices are located in Charleston, Myrtle Beach, Clinton, and Columbia, but we represent clients throughout South Carolina, including those in Columbia, Georgetown, Moncks Corner, Florence, Summerville and Walterboro.
+Our offices are located in Charleston, Myrtle Beach, Clinton, Summerville, and Columbia, but we represent clients throughout South Carolina, including those in Columbia, Georgetown, Moncks Corner, Florence, and Walterboro.